goldironhack/2017-Fall-Purdue-UNAL-IronHack-Tutorials/README.md

 ### 4. Virtual Tutoring Sessions

-Please check the table below.
+Please see below for a detailed schedule of help sessions.
 The link for the Google Hangouts is [link](https://hangouts.google.com/call/XFEAUzXgE5_3nZvq4OUoAAEE)

-Help session for Purdue students: Since the help session is in WANG HALL entry is restricted after 5:00 pm EST. So please use Google Hangouts to connect.
+Help session for Purdue students: The physical location is in WANG HALL(Room No 4071).
+Wang Hall has restricsted  entry after 5:00pm EST. We request students to use Google Hangouts for such times.

 |    Date    |           Location          |         Time         |
 |------------|-----------------------------|----------------------|